arrowhead-f/client-adapter-qt/README.md

 - [requestOrchestration](#requestOrchestration)
 - [requestOrchestrationById](#requestOrchestrationById)

 The library performs blocking network calls.
-Each interface funtion returns a _ReturnValue_ (defined in [QArrowheadClientCommon](#qarrowheadclientcommon)), which should be interpreted as follows:
+Each interface function returns a _ReturnValue_ (defined in [QArrowheadClientCommon](#qarrowheadclientcommon)), which should be interpreted as follows:

 |Return value     |Condition|
 |:----------------|:--------|